 Accident or illness can strike at any time, sometimes even without warning.
 Younger people take part in high risk sports, live with mental health problems, or regular alcohol and drug use are all social patterns which could lead young people to no longer be able to make important decisions for themselves.

-It’s important to let younger people know that without a power of attorney in place, your family or partner will not be able to make decisions on your behalf.
+It’s important to let younger people know that without a Lasting Power of Attorney in place, your family or partner will not be able to make decisions on your behalf.

 5. Getting an LPA is too expensive

-Whilst an LPA can seem expensive to start with, but if you were to lose capacity without such document then ultimately it would be your family which would have to cover the cost of a deputyship order.
-Therefore, the money you pay now for a lasting power of attorney could save you thousands.
+Whilst an LPA can seem expensive to start with, if you were to lose capacity without such document then ultimately it may be your family which would have to cover the cost of a Deputyship Order.
+Therefore, the money you pay now for a Lasting Power of Attorney could save them thousands.

 6. I can only appoint one person as an attorney

-In order to make a lasting power of attorney you need at least one, however it is recommended to have up to four in case one of your attorneys cannot act.
+In order to make an LPA, you need at least one attorney – however it is recommended to have up to four in case one of your attorneys cannot act.
 This could be due to ill health, or an attorney passing away.
 Having more than one attorney means that if one does not want to act then the responsibility can be left to the remaining attorneys.

-Common choices can include, husband, wife or partner and children.
-At April King we are able to advice you on the responsibilities and guide you through the options are available.
+Common choices can include spouses/civil partners or cohabitees and adult children.
+At April King we are able to advise you on the responsibilities and guide you through the options that are available.

 7. My children live abroad so they can’t be an attorney for me.

 We often come across clients whose children have flown the nest and now live abroad.
-This does not cause any complications in regards to the LPA and they can still be an attorney.
-Part of April King’s professional fee includes the preparation and postage of any forms internationally when required.
+This does not cause any complications with regards to the LPA and they can still be an attorney.
+Part of April King’s professional fees includes the preparation and postage of documents internationally where required.

-If your attorney do move address or country, it is a simple case of calling the office of the public guardian to update their records.
+If your attorneys do move address or country, it is a simple case of calling the Office of the Public Guardian to update their records.